 Using country-level retail payment service data across 27 EU markets, we conclude that, in countries with more developed retail payment services, banks perform better, in terms of both their accounting ratios and their profit and cost efficiency.
 This relationship is stronger in countries with higher levels of retail payment transaction equipment, like ATMs and POS terminals.
-Retail payment transaction technology itself can also improve bank performance (elaborate further).
+Retail payment transaction technology itself can also improve bank performance.
 In addition, we find that competition in retail payment instruments is associated with better bank performance, as is greater use of electronic retail payment instruments.
+We also show that retail payment services have a more significant impact on savings and cooperative bank performance and banks' non-interest income although they have a positive influence on the performance of commercial banks and banks' interest income.
+Finally, the evidence shows that retail payment services generate a stable revue for banks and decrease their risk.

 Our paper also has policy implications.
 Our results can be regarded as providing strong support for the Single Euro Payments Area (SEPA) initiative.
 Our paper also suggests that EU regulators and supervisors should not only endeavour to enlarge the scale of payment systems, but also to develop various retail payment instruments simultaneously, especially electronic payment instruments.